-VSITE, College for Information Technologies is a private school in Zagreb, Croatia, which offers courses of undergraduate and graduate IT studies.
-Studying at the College for Information Technology is carried out in two segments:
+VSITE, University of Applied Sciences in Information Technology is a private school in Zagreb, Croatia, which offers courses of undergraduate and graduate IT studies.
+Studying at the University of Applied Sciences in Information Technology is carried out in two segments:

-1. Professional Studies in Information Technology and
+- 1. Professional Undergraduate Study in Information Technology and - 2.
+Professional Graduate Study in Information Technology

-2. Specialist Graduate Professional Studies in Information Technology
+In this way the University of Applied Sciences in Information Technology ensures vertical mobility in education for students taking Professional Undergraduate Studies in IT and an opportunity for students from related undergraduate university professional studies to attend the Professional

-In this way the College for Information Technology ensures vertical mobility in education for students taking Professional Studies in IT and an opportunity for students from related undergraduate university professional studies to attend the Specialist Graduate program.
+Graduate program.

-Professional Study of Information Technology
+1.4 Professional Undergraduate Study in Information Technology